andyspace/andyspace.github.io/about.md

 permalink: /about/
 ---

 This is my personal blog.
-I'll share some interesting projects I've worked on here.
+I'll share some interesting projects I've worked.